mscrm-addons.com logomscrm-addons.com logo

 Figure 6: Add a new relationship

-The chosen attributes of the entity are now also visible in the “Additional” tab of the Template Designer.
-From here you can insert any of the fields into the document.
-But usually, there are more complex relationships needed.
-That is why you may expand the complexity of the relationship by adding more levels.
+The chosen attributes of the entity are now also visible in the Additional tab of the Template Designer.
+From here, you can insert any of the fields into the document.

-If you would like to add further relationships, click on “Edit” in the “Additional” tab.
+If you would like to add further relationships or edit your existing ones, click Edit in the Additional tab.

 Figure 9: Add another relationship